 Wendy Eley Jackson possesses the creative credentials eagerly sought by film and television production companies.
 She developed her artistry while working at TriStar, Sony and TBS.
 After a while in the industry, though, 60-hour weeks and a desire for a balanced lifestyle led her to form her own company, Golden Street Entertainment, in 1999.
 She had a great run with a successful company, she admits, until the Great Recession hit and shook the world economy.
 “I didn’t do things in my company’s initial set-up that would have softened the blow.”

-When she and her husband, Maynard Jackson III, decided to start a second venture in 2015, Wendy sought the advice of Judiffier Pearson, a business consultant with the Clayton State University office of the University of Georgia’s Small Business Development Center (UGA SBDC).
+When she and her husband, Maynard Jackson III, decided to start a second venture in 2015, Wendy sought the advice of Judiffier Pearson, a business consultant with the University of Georgia’s Small Business Development Center (UGA SBDC) at Clayton State University.
 “I wanted to make sure in building this company that I was more business-savvy,” she says.
 “I understood the mechanics of business, but I had never seen a 360-degree view of all the work behind a company and what makes it successful.”
-They met, and Pearson suggested she attend the SBDC’s 2015 GrowSmart® program.
+They met, and Pearson suggested she attend the SBDC’s GrowSmart® program.

 “Many creative business owners come to us because they’re stuck on a specific project.
 Their approach is transactional.
 Wendy’s position was very different,” says Pearson.
 “She knew building an overall strategy would be critical for her.
 She had to build a pipeline for her work.”
 SBDC GrowSmart® participants are taught to analyze, plan and manage their companies like a seasoned CEO.
 They walk away from the training having developed a strategic business plan with a long-term vision and strategies, a mastery of key business concepts and a network of entrepreneurial peers and professional resources.